tedca77/IME/README.md

 ## Running as jar file (on all platforms)
 1. Download the <a href="https://github.com/tedca77/IME/blob/main/DOWNLOADS.md">ImageMetadataEnhancer.jar</a> to your drive e.g. D:/IME/ImageMetadataEnhancer.jar
-2. Ensure that version 8 of Java Run Time Environment is installed.
+2. Ensure that version 8 (or higher) of Java Run Time Environment is installed.
 3. Run from a Terminal session with two parameters
    ```java -jar ImageMetadataEnhancer.jar  <directory to search> <output directory>```